Is there any preference between a street address and a PO Box?

 How to get UPS and FedEx to deliver a package to your PO Box

-However, some retailers will not ship to PO Box addresses, since UPS and FedEx deliver only to physical street addresses.
+However, some retailers won’t ship to PO Box addresses, since UPS and FedEx deliver only to physical street addresses.
 So what does a PO Box owner do if they want something shipped to their PO Box and not their physical address?

-PO Box owners can get retailers and shipping companies to send packages to their PO Box, if they use a slightly different format.
+PO Box owners can get retailers and shipping companies to send packages to their PO Box, by using a slightly different format.
 The format is called a PO Box Street Address.

 What Is a PO Box Street Address?

-The format of the PO Box Street Address, or PBSA, is simply the street address of the post office itself, plus the PO Box number.
+The format of the PO Box Street Address (PBSA) is simply the post office's street address, plus the PO Box number.
 For example, if your post office is located at

 222 Main St